kenn7575/sop-it-service-solution/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Concerns
-about: Suggest an idea for this project
+about: Other types of errors that compromises the systems efficiency or usability.
 title: ''
 labels: ''
 assignees: ''